-Template Condition Comments template <class base,<="" th="">Derived is unambiguouslyBase and Derived</class> Derived is unambiguously Base and Derived class Derived> struct derived from Base, and each shall be complete is_pointer_interconvertible_base_of; object of type Derived is pointer-interconvertible (6.7.2 [basic.compound]) with its Base subobject. types.
+Template Condition Comments template <class base,<="" td="">Derived is unambiguouslyIf Base and Derived</class> Derived is unambiguously If Base and Derived class Derived> struct derived from Base without are non-union is_pointer_interconvertible_base_of; regard to cv -qualifiers, and each object of type Derived is pointer-interconvertible (6.7.2 [basic.compound]) with its Base subobject, or Base and Derived are not unions and name the same class type without regard to cv -qualifiers. class types and are not (possibly cv -qualified) ver- sions of the same type, Derived is a complete type.

 Here the derivation relationship need not be public, as pointer-interconvertibility does not respect access control.
+Note that is_pointer_interconvertible_base_of_v<T,T> is always true under this wording, even though T is not derived from itself.